Independent School Entrance Exams for entry in September 2025. A guide for parents.

 What is an Independent School?

 Independent schools charge fees instead of being funded by the state.
-They are usually governed by an elected board of Governors, and although they must be registered with the government, they do not necessarily have to follow the National Curriculum.
-There are around 2,000 Independent Schools in the UK currently catering for around 7% of the pupils in the UK.
+An elected board of Governors usually governs them, and although they must be registered with the government, they do not necessarily have to follow the National Curriculum.
+There are around 2,000 independent schools in the UK currently catering to around 7% of the pupils in the UK.

 Why are they also called Public Schools?

 In the UK, a Public School is somewhat paradoxically a private school.
-The name these days is usually associated with the older, more prestigious Independent Schools, e.g. Eton, Harrow, Westminster, and Repton Schools, and the term derives from the fact that, in the past, they were open to the fee-paying public, as opposed to religious school open to members of that denomination, or private education at home, which was the reserve of the very wealthy.
+These days, the name is usually associated with the older, more prestigious Independent Schools, e.g., Eton, Harrow, Westminster, and Repton Schools.
+The term derives from the fact that, in the past, they were open to the fee-paying public, as opposed to religious schools open to members of that denomination or private education at home, which was the reserve of the very wealthy.

 Why go to an independent School?